What Happens If I am Audited by the EDD?

 PERIOD COVERED BY THE EDD AUDIT

 The EDD will generally cover a three-year period during an employment tax audits.
 The three-year period will generally comprise of the 12 most recently completed calendar quarters.
 However, in some situations, such as when no returns were filed, the audit period may be longer.
-Your audit notice will state the exact years to be covered in your audit.
+Your audit notice will state the exact years covered in your audit.

 SCOPE OF THE AUDIT

 The EDD auditor will conduct an examination and review your books and records to:

 - Verify the business ownership and type of entity (sole proprietorship, partnership, corporation, other).

 - Verify that all individuals paid for services have been properly classified as either employees or independent contractors in accordance with the provisions of the CUIC and the common law test as applied by the State Supreme Court.
 The auditor could attempt to contact workers to ask them about their job duties to determine whether the worker is misclassified.